dji-sdk/Onboard-SDK-Doc/source/sensor-integration-guides/ping/README.md

 The iOS App is located in a separate repo named `OnboardSDK-Ping-iOSApp`.
 Obtain the the source code of the using git:
 > git clone --recursive https://github.com/dji-sdk/OnboardSDK-Ping-iOSApp.git

-Then follow the documentation in the repo to build and load the mobile App to your iOS device.
+Then follow the documentation in the repo to build and sideload the mobile App to your iOS device.
 You should see a new App named `Ping Demo` on your iOS device.

 ## Activation